A-Rowell/Streamer/README.md

  * On **Capture Source** select ` Final Color (LDR) in RGB`

 # Render a local file on a mesh.
- We will build a `BP` were we will add the following components.
+ We will build a `BP` where we will add the following components.

 * GstPipeline
 * GstAppSink